 Our Director of Pastoral Support, John Benton, teaches these days.
 They are run at London Seminary and for groups of pastors around the country.
 To ask about hosting a study day at a location near you, get in touch.
 John is also available to speak on a range of other topics related to being a church pastor.
 You can find a list of those topics here.

-Because John’s work is supported by generous giving, there is no charge for a pastoral day ‘on the road’.
-When we run them at the Seminary we charge £10 to cover the costs of refreshments and lunch.
 Please note that you must book your study day by the Tuesday of the week before it is due to occur to be included in the numbers for lunch and to receive the cheaper ticket.
-If you book after this, you will still need to pay £10, but may not receive lunch.
+If you book after this, you will need to pay £25, and may not receive lunch.